griffithlab/pVACtools/docs/frequently_asked_questions.rst

 - An epitope that overlaps an inframe indel or multinucleotide polymorphism (MNP) might have a large number of amino acids that are different from the wildtype epitope at the corresponding position.
 If less than half of the amino acids between the mutant epitope sequence and the corresponding wildtype sequence match, the corresponding wildtype sequence in the report is set to ``NA``.

+:large:`What filters are applied during a pVAC-Seq run?`

+By default we filter the neoepitopes on their binding score.
+If bam-readcount files and/or cufflinks files are provided we also filter on the depth, VAF, and FPKM.
+In addition, candidates where the mutant epitope sequence is the same as the wildtype epitope sequence will also be filtered out.

+:large:`How can I see all of the candidate epitopes without any filters applied?`

+The ``<sample_name>.combined.parsed.tsv`` will contain all of the epitopes predicted before filters are applied.

 :large:`Why have some of my epitopes been filtered out even though the` :large-code:`Best MT Score` :large:`is below 500?`

 By default, the binding filter will be applied to the ``Median MT Score``